 So there you go.
 Press releases that aren’t press releases, sent in to us by people who actually care about what they’re working on.
 While we’re on the subject of the crazy stuff that comes into our email, here’s a really good one that elicited a facepalm or two:

 Time: Thursday September 27, 2012 at 4:22 pm

 IP Address: redacted

-Contact Form URL: https://hackaday.com/contact-hack-a-day/
+Contact Form URL: http://hackaday.com/contact-hack-a-day/

 You gotta learn to rollerblade before hacking the gibson, son.